drupalprojects/double_field/README.txt

 SUMMARY:

-  This is a small module written to provide extensions to Drupal's core Text Fields.
+  This is a small module written to provide extensions to Drupal's core Fields.
-  By this module you can divide your text fields into two seporate parts.
+  By this module you can divide your fields into two seporate parts.
   Example: key/value, first name/last name etc.

 INSTALLATION:

   1. Copy the module folder to your server.
-  2. Enable the module via the modules page. see http://drupal.org/node/895232 for further information
+  2. Enable the module via the modules page.
+  See http://drupal.org/node/895232 for further information

 CONFIGURATION:

   * There are lots of configurable options.
   * Go to admin/structure/types to add or edit double fields for your content types.

 MAINTAINERS: